 Air travel in Peru

 Jorge Chavez International Airport, located just outside Lima, is the country’s main air hub.
-Several international carriers have regular services to and from Peru, while the main air carriers operating within the country include LAN, Star Peru and LC Peru.
+Various international carriers have regular services to and from Peru, while the main air carriers operating within the country include LAN, Star Peru and LC Peru.

 Expat Health Insurance